oneilcin/cma-ssh/README.md

 `cma-ssh` is a k8s operator which manages the lifecycle of Kubernetes "managed" clusters (i.e. `CnctCluster` resources) and machines (`CnctMachine`).
-Currently, this tool instantiates a managed cluster using the MaaS api (ignore the name for now).
+Currently, this tool instantiates a managed cluster using the MaaS API.

 In order for this tool to work, one must manage some pre-requisites first: